The other day I saw this great chart by Tomasz Tunguz on churn:

-Early in the interview Tim told us why he cancelled:
+Early in the interview, Tim told us why he canceled:

 “I don’t do many proposals since they’re mostly for new clients, and I work with a lot of repeat clients.
 Also, I couldn’t figure out how to get the design to match my brand.”